apwiggins/cython_scripts/pycapsule.md

-# PyCapsule example to work with a C function that works with a previously created C ptr to a struct object returned as void
+# PyCapsule example for a C function that consumes a previously created C ptr to a struct object created by a void function

+## void function declaration from .pxd
+void initMsgHeader(msgHeaderType *msgHeader, int msgVersion) char *readMsgHeader(char *buf, msgHeaderType *msgHeader)

+## PyCapsule passing msgHeader struct pointer
+initMsgHeader(&c_msgHeader, _msgVersion)
+    ''' void function initializes the struct for c_msgHeader '''
 ptr_msgdata = pycapsule.PyCapsule_New(readMsgHeader(c_buf, &c_msgHeader), NULL, NULL)
+   ''' now the c_msgHeader struct is available in python to access the struct's data content ''' originator = c_msgHeader.originator sequenceNum = c_msgHeader.sequencenumber

 '''The Cython code creates a Python capsule (similar to a smart pointer in C++) to store a pointer to some data.
 The data being pointed to is obtained by